rajatmjain/rag-pipeline-chatbot/README.md

 # Hacktoberfest 2023 project: building ETL and RAG pipelines with open source

-## Set up

-There should be one GitHub repository per team.

-**Ensure all team members have completed all steps in the [set up](setup.md) document.**

 ## Theme of your project

-1. Retrieval Augmented Generation (RAG) pipeline for chatbot / Pipeline de Generación Aumentada por Recuperación (RAG) para chatbot
+1. Retrieval Augmented Generation (RAG) pipeline for chatbot

 ## Description

 Provide a description of your project.
 Include the data sources you are using, the tools you are using, and the expected outcome of your project.

-## Data sources / Fuentes de datos
+## Data sources

 Provide a detailed description of your data sources.
 Please ensure you work only with open source data.
 Include a link to the data you are working with.

-**Do not upload data to GitHub**

 ## Methods